A NSW Government website

 How long will the project take?

-What is happening at Waterloo South?
+What is Waterloo South?

 Waterloo South is the first stage of the project and covers about 65% of the Waterloo Estate.

-On completion, it will include around 3,000 new homes – made up of social, affordable, and private housing – as well as new and improved parks, open spaces, and retail and community facilities.
+On completion, it will include around 3,000 new homes – made up of social, affordable and private housing – as well as new and improved parks, open spaces, and retail and community facilities.

 Will the new social housing at Waterloo South look different to private housing?